AhmadHamze/hugo-toha-source/content/posts/infra/chatbot_deployment/index.md

 Now that the secret is stored, we can use it in our code, to do so, we need to change the code from using the `.env` file to using the AWS Secrets Manager.

-This is why we need to use the `boto3` library, this is a Python library that allows interacting with AWS services, including Secrets Manager.
+This is why we need to use the `boto3` library, this is a Python library that allows interaction with AWS services, including Secrets Manager.
 We will use the `get_secret_value` method to retrieve the secret value, and then we will load it into variables.

 ```python